block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ![](../img/coldstake/24.png)

-This will be your stakng address
+This will be your staking address

 ### 4 - Next we send coins to a coldstaking transaction